mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 ```
 //This rule is used to transform a NamedElement into a Heading.
-//Flowchart class extends NamedElement, so all Flowchart elements will be transformed into Headings.

 //@greedy tag prioritizes execution of this rule over other rules.
 @greedy